MEKTechnologies/Friction-R3-Apex-Friction---Scroll-Awareness/README.md

 - No network permissions required
 - No data collection or analytics

+---

+ **Feedback & Support**: Encountered a bug or have a feature suggestion?
+Open an issue on the [Issues](https://github.com/MEKTechnologies/Friction/issues) tab!

+---

 ## Disclaimer

 This software is provided "as is" without warranty of any kind, express or implied.
 By using this application, you acknowledge and agree to the following: